ALexei-Stukov/SuSu-Tools/README.md

     //some codes
 }
 ```
-The tests in ./test/ is good example for beginners,it will tell you how to use SuSu_Tools.
+The tests in **./test/** is good example for beginners,it will tell you how to use SuSu_Tools.

 ## Httpd
 ```
-sudo apt install lua5.3     # Lua is the default script,But you can change it to other script. make httpd          # the http service make run            # run the http service
+sudo apt install lua5.3     # Lua is the default script in susu_httpd,But you can change it to other script. make HTTPD          # the http service make RUN-HTTPD            # run the http service
 ```
 Then open **127.0.0.1:9512** in browser to view the default web page.